Your Cart

 5. Using the wrong media for your pH level

 If your pH is 6.5 and you're using a FloMag blend, you're adding unnecessary cost and complexity.
-If your pH is 5.5 and you're using calcite only, you're not getting adequate correction.
-Match the media to your water test.
+If your pH is 5.5 and you're running calcite only in a 1.5 cubic foot tank, you're not getting adequate correction.
+Match the media to your water test and your tank size.

 Refilling and Maintenance